fisherynwa/multi_pfa/README.txt

       m - The subset of length m * p of the smallest (in absolute values) Z-statistics.
-	    Here, we recommend to use either m = 0.9 or the default value.
+	    Here, we recommend using either m = 0.9 or the default value.

-      A general recommendation, one can run the script first with the default values.
+      A general recommendation: One can run the script first with the default values.
-       Afterwards, based on the obtained results, one can "fine-tune" the parameters for K and tval.
+       Afterward, based on the obtained results, one can "fine-tune." the parameters for K and tval.

 	One way to do so, for K, is a possible inspection of the obtained eigenvalues, i.e. to plot the eigenvalues.
 The software returns a list for each baseline-category logit.
-	 For example, in our data analysis "multi.pfa.maldi$fdp_class.1_class.3$Lamba".
+	 For example, in our data analysis, "multi.pfa.maldi$fdp_class.1_class.3$Lamba".
 	 The object lamba contains all related eigenvalues.

-     Regarding the rejection thresholds, our practice shows that a promising way to select them is by considering a huge grid of thresholds.
+     Regarding the rejection thresholds, our practice shows that a promising way to select them by considering a huge grid of thresholds.

 	Value: